SharePoint/sp-dev-docs/docs/design/ui-text-for-web-parts.md

 **Don’t:**

 - Put a help article link next to every UI element.
-This will result in visual noise.
+This results in visual noise.
 - Include multiple links that go to the same target in the same UI.
 - Use "click here" for the text for your hyperlink.